neuland/jade4j/README.md

 <a name="api-model-defaults"></a>
 ### Model Defaults

-If you are using multiple templates, you might have the need for a set of default objects that are available in all templates.
+If you are using multiple templates you might have the need for a set of default objects that are available in all templates.

 ```java
 Map<String, Object> defaults = new HashMap<String, Object>();